Arthurma71/AdvDrop/README.md

 - We provide implementation for various baselines presented in the paper.

-- To run the code, first run the following command to install tools used in evaluation:
+- To run the code, first install Cython via pip and run the following command to install tools used in evaluation:

 ```
-python setup.py
+python setup.py build_ext --inplace
 ```

 ### AdvDrop Training